 Book flights to New Zealand and visit the Sky Tower and underwater marine world at Auckland, the National Museum as well as St James Opera House in Wellington.
-When comparing tickets to New Zealand with Netflights, your adventure could lead you to Christchurch’s 1500 ft high Gondola with 360º views of the city, the Southern Alps and the Pacific Ocean.
+When comparing tickets to New Zealand with Netflights, your adventure could lead you to Christchurch’s 1500 ft high Gondola with 360 degree views of the city, the Southern Alps and the Pacific Ocean.
 The geysers and bubbling mud pools of Rotorua have to be seen, and for wildlife, Dunedin is teeming with opportunities to see penguins, albatrosses and seals.

 Netflights are experts in finding deals on cheap flights to New Zealand and constantly sourcing the best flights to New Zealand from the UK for your holiday.
 Compare return flights to New Zealand and indirect flights from leading airlines including British Airways, Emirates and Qantas.

-When is the cheapest time to fly to New Zealand?
+Cheapest time to fly to New Zealand

 You can book flights to New Zealand in January to travel for cheap in May and June.
 July and August is the best time to go as these are the cool winter months.
-Temperatures can be as low as 10 -15 degrees C, but it will most likely still be milder than the UK!
+Temperatures can be as low as 10 -15 degrees C, but it will most likely still be milder than the UK.

 Like all international flights, the best time to get your plane tickets to New Zealand is well in advance.
 Time of day, week and year all have a part to play.
 December to January are the hottest months, so the cost of flights to NZ are highest during this time.

 Airports and airlines

 The main international airports in New Zealand are Auckland, Wellington, Christchurch and Queenstown.

 13 miles south of Auckland city centre, AKL is the biggest of the country’s main airports.
 Flights to Auckland from Heathrow are serviced by airlines such as China Southern, Qantas and Malaysia.